kc2zgu/dhost/README.md

 ## dhost administration tool
 dhost.pl is the administration tool used for intializing the dhost database or adding new hosts and roles.

+# License
+dhost is Copyright 2020 by Stephen Cavilia

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.